 Figure 3.1.
-Environmental Media Comprehensive OU Strategy
+Environmental Media Comprehensive Strategy

 While this Site Management Plan (SMP) documents the FFA parties' conceptual alignment on the integrated and accelerated approach to site cleanup, the FFA parties continue to work toward implementing this strategy and the details of the approach.
 Previous OU scope descriptions remain largely unchanged in this appendix and will be updated after the proposed WDA ROD is signed.
-Additionally, out-year enforceable milestone dates for BGOU, GWOU, Soils OU, and SWOU are unchanged in Appendix 5 until proposed decision documents (i.e., Environmental Media ROD, D&D Action Memorandum, WDA ROD) are signed.
-Figures 3.2 and 3.3 illustrate the conceptual approach.
+Additionally, out-year enforceable milestone dates for BGOU, GWOU, Soils OU, and SWOU are unchanged in Appendix 5 until proposed decision documents (i.e., Environmental Media ROD, D&D ROD, and WDA ROD) are signed.
+Table 3.1 illustrates the OU decision crosswalk and conceptual approach.
 DOE intends to work with the FFA parties to provide additional details on executing this approach.
 The collaboration providing the strategy, details, and schedule will be documented as an appendix to the FY 2026 SMP.
 If this strategy is deemed a major modification to the FFA, public participation will be coordinated as necessary and appropriate.